 Coconut aminos and liquid aminos will be two of your best options if you are looking for healthy soy sauce substitutes.
-Both can provide the deep brown color, saltiness, and umami that you would get from soy sauce without some of its less desirable characteristics.
+Both can provide the deep brown color, saltiness, and savory umami flavor that you would get from soy sauce without some of its less desirable characteristics.
 For example, both contain less salt than typical soy sauces; however, there are some differences between the two products.
-We cover their characteristics in this SPICEography Showdown.
+Let’s compare the two.

-How does coconut aminos sauce differ from liquid aminos?
+How does coconut aminos differ from liquid aminos?

 Coconut aminos and liquid aminos have different ingredients.
 Coconut aminos seasoning consists of coconut sap fermented with salt.
 Liquid aminos seasoning is made from soybeans.
 Free amino acids are created by treating the soybeans with hydrochloric acid.
-The saltiness does not come from added salt but from the fact that after the creation of the free amino acids, any remaining acid is neutralized with sodium bicarbonate to create sodium chloride (the main component of table salt).
+The sodium content does not come from added salt.
+Rather it comes after the creation of the free amino acids — any remaining acid is neutralized with sodium bicarbonate to create sodium chloride (the main component of table salt.)

-Liquid aminos sauce has slightly more sugar than coconut aminos seasoning sauce but the coconut aminos sauce has a slightly sweeter taste because there is not as much salt to mask the sweetness.
+Liquid aminos sauce has slightly more sugar than coconut aminos seasoning sauce, but coconut aminos has a slightly sweeter taste because there is not as much salt to mask the sweetness.

 The lower level of salt in coconut aminos makes it less likely to cause the health problems that come with an excessively salty diet.
 Too much salt can cause a range of health problems including high blood pressure, heart disease and certain kinds of cancer.

-Because coconut aminos seasoning has been fermented, it contains a small amount of alcohol.
+Because coconut aminos seasoning has gone through a fermentation process, it contains a small amount of alcohol.
 Liquid aminos seasoning sauce is not fermented, so it won’t have any alcohol.

 If your recipe calls for one, can you use the other?